Ann-Katrin Berger: Club career

-In April 2021, Berger made title winning saves away against Manchester City in a 2–2 draw, as Chelsea fought to preserve their lead at the top of the table.
+In April 2021, Berger made title-winning saves away against Manchester City in a 2–2 draw, as Chelsea fought to preserve their lead at the top of the table.
 Chelsea and manager Emma Hayes later won their 4th WSL title, the most by any WSL team, by 2 points on the final day of the 2020–21 season with a 5–0 victory over Reading.
 Chelsea broke the records for most wins (18) and most points (57) in a season, and became just the third team to defend the League title after Liverpool and Arsenal.
 Berger registered the most clean sheets (12), winning the Golden Glove.
-On 23 August 2022 Berger announced, that she is suffering from thyroid cancer again.
+On 23 August 2022 Berger announced, that she was suffering from thyroid cancer again.
 A little over a month later, on the 25 September, Berger made her comeback against Manchester City.
+In March 2023, Berger made the decisive save on Lindsey Horan's shot in the penalty shootout with Lyon, to take Chelsea to the semi-finals in the Women's Champions league.

+In April 2024, it was announced that Berger had signed a one-year contract with an option for an additional year with Gotham FC.
+In September she extended her contract till 2026.
+In November 2024, Berger was ranked 25th, as the best goalkeeper worldwide by ESPN, in a list of the “Top 50 soccer players of 2024.”
+She was named NWSL Goalkeeper of the Year.

+On 25 May 2025, she started in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.